Epsilon Eridani: Magnetic activity

 Epsilon Eridani has a higher level of magnetic activity than the Sun, and thus the outer parts of its atmosphere (the chromosphere and corona) are more dynamic.
 The average magnetic field strength of Epsilon Eridani across the entire surface is 1.65±0.30×10^-2 tesla, which is more than forty times greater than the (5–40) × 10^{−5} T magnetic-field strength in the Sun's photosphere.
 The magnetic properties can be modelled by assuming that regions with a magnetic flux of about 0.14 T randomly cover approximately 9% of the photosphere, whereas the remainder of the surface is free of magnetic fields.
 The overall magnetic activity of Epsilon Eridani shows co-existing 2.95±0.03 and 12.7±0.3 year activity cycles.
 Assuming that its radius does not change over these intervals, the long-term variation in activity level appears to produce a temperature variation of 15 K, which corresponds to a variation in visual magnitude (V) of 0.014.

 The magnetic field on the surface of Epsilon Eridani causes variations in the hydrodynamic behaviour of the photosphere.
 This results in greater jitter during measurements of its radial velocity.
 Variations of 15 m s^{−1} were measured over a 20 year period, which is much higher than the measurement uncertainty of 3 m s^{−1}.
 This makes interpretation of periodicities in the radial velocity of Epsilon Eridani, such as those caused by an orbiting planet, more difficult.

 A light curve for Epsilon Eridani, showing averages of the b and y band magnitudes between 2014 and 2021.
 The inset shows the periodic variation over a 12.3-day rotational period.

 Epsilon Eridani is classified as a BY Draconis variable because it has regions of higher magnetic activity that move into and out of the line of sight as it rotates.
 Measurement of this rotational modulation suggests that its equatorial region rotates with an average period of 11.2 days, which is less than half of the rotation period of the Sun.
 Observations have shown that Epsilon Eridani varies as much as 0.050 in V magnitude due to starspots and other short-term magnetic activity.
 Photometry has also shown that the surface of Epsilon Eridani, like the Sun, is undergoing differential rotation i.e. the rotation period at equator differs from that at high latitude.
 The measured periods range from 10.8 to 12.3 days.
-The axial tilt of Epsilon Eridani toward the line of sight from Earth is highly uncertain: estimates range from 24° to 72°.
+(Note: The rotation period P_{β} at latitude β is given by: